DragonMeme/terraform-linux-vm-azure/README.md

   tenant_id = OOOOOOOO-OOOO-OOOO-OOOO-OOOOOOOOOOOO
 ```

-Warning: This service can charge you so remember to `terraform destroy` after use.
+Warning: This service can charge you so remember to `terraform destroy` or delete the resource group after use.

 ## How to run:
 Preparation: you will have to have terraform setup as an environment variable before following this step.